 The Specialty Coffee Association's definition of the Golden Cup Standard means that a particular coffee machine meets the association's standards for water quality, coffee-to-water ratio, grind/particle size distribution with a temperature between 195 and 205 degrees, and a brewing time of fewer than 8 minutes.
 Just 30 coffee makers have made the SCA's list.

-Most similar in its emphasis on coffee over settings, the OXO Brew 8-Cup ($169.95 at Amazon) limits coffee brewing to a simple switch.
+Most similar in its emphasis on coffee over settings, the OXO Brew 8-Cup limits coffee brewing to a simple switch.
 It also offers a one-cup option with an accessory filter that re-creates the pour-over experience for when you want a single portion.

-The Breville Precision Brewer ($279.95 at Amazon) also offers various presets including iced coffee, cold brew, and MyBrew which enables you to adjust bloom time, flow rate, and brewing temp according to your preferences.
+We've also tested the Breville Precision Brewer, which offers various presets including iced coffee, cold brew, and MyBrew which enables you to adjust bloom time, flow rate, and brewing temp according to your preferences.

-In the same price bracket, you'll also find the wifi-enabled Café Specialty Drip Coffee Maker ($349.99 at Best Buy) with the ability to precisely adjust temperature and brew strength.
+In the same price bracket, you'll also find the wifi-enabled Café Specialty Drip Coffee Maker with the ability to precisely adjust temperature and brew strength.

 Moccamaster KBGV Select: final thoughts